terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/examples/aws-private-link-cluster-single-region/README.md

     -  `export AWS_ACCESS_KEY_ID="<YOUR_ACCESS_KEY>"`
     -  `export AWS_SECRET_ACCESS_KEY="<YOUR_SECRET_KEY>"`

-- Run the following command:
+- Run the following command to initialize your project:

 ```bash
 $ terraform init
 ```

-- Run the following command:
+- Run the following command to review the execution plan:

 ```bash
 $ terraform plan
 ```

-- Run the following command:
+- Run the following command to deploy your infrastructure:

 ```bash
 $ terraform apply